 - reduce fatigue, nausea, pain, and diarrhea

 It’s important to start an exercise program slowly and increase activity over time.
 Some people may need to take special care when starting new.
-Talk with your doctor before you begin any exercise program, and work with your doctor or a specialist (such as a physical therapist) if needed.
+Talk with your doctor before you begin any exercise program.
+You may choose to work with a physical therapist or other specialist if you would like some help.
 If you need to stay in bed during your recovery, even doing small activities can help.
-Stretching or moving your arms or legs can help you stay flexible, and relieve muscle tension.
+Stretching or moving your arms or legs can help you stay flexible and relieve muscle tension.

 Research in Follow-Up Care